Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Returning to Cairo from My Day Trip to Luxor

 As I exited the Luxor Temple, Nermeen told me that it was time to go to the airport.
 I had about two hours before my flight from Luxor to Cairo would depart.
-On the way to the airport, Nermeen stopped and bought me some delicious Egyptian candy made of chocolate and dates.
+On the way, Nermeen stopped and bought me some delicious Egyptian candy made of chocolate and dates.

 During the 45-minute flight to Cairo, I finished editing my photos and reflected on the wonderful time I had in Luxor.
 For anyone considering skipping Luxor, my advice is don’t.
 The ancient Egyptian sights at Luxor are far more interesting than the sights in Cairo and can easily be seen during a day trip.